here's an excerpt from an email I received recently:

 I have two incredible kids, ages 7 and 9, and have been divorced from their father for a few years.
 The problem is, he is a complete trophy father when he is single, but when he is dating he is absolutely awful.
 The kids cry when the time comes for him to come get them, begging me to allow them to stay home.
 If they ask him if they can stay with me he gets nasty with them and hangs up on them, which he has done often, even calling them names at times.
 I have started taking my kids to a therapist, but I don't know what to do about their father.
 Help!
 Please!
 I don't know what to do, he won't listen to what I tell him when it comes to the kids and how they feel.

-My heart goes out to this mom and the thousands of others who could have also written this letter.
-This is a deeply painful situation that pushes almost every button in a mother's psyche.
+My heart goes out to this mom and the thousands of other parents who could have also written this letter.
+This is a deeply painful situation that pushes almost every button in a parent's psyche.
+I will answer this reader's question about the kids not wanting to see their father, but please know that this same advice also applies when kids don't want to see their mothers.

 I'll offer several suggestions for you to chew on.
 You may not like some or all of them -- my opinions are usually pretty radical.
 I'll trust you to experiment with whatever resonates with you and leave the rest.
 So here we go: